jainnielyn/100-days-of-code/r2-log.md

 ### R1D7
 Tried out Android Studio's auto-generated toString() method for the Word class.

 Learned about async callbacks, went back to the mini audio player to display a Toast message after audio is finished playing.
+Spent a little time wondering why it wasn't working, realized had to include `show` to display message.
-`Toast.maketext(this, "Song finished playing!", Toast.LENGTH_SHORT)`
+`Toast.makeText(this, "Song finished playing!", Toast.LENGTH_SHORT).show();`

 ### R1D8